RC Cola: Advertising campaigns

 The RC Cola brand has been marketed through many campaigns.
 In the 1930s, Alex Osborn, with BBDO, made an ad campaign, including the slogan "The season's best."

-The 1940s saw a magazine advertising campaign with actress Lizabeth Scott as the face, next to the slogan "RC tastes best, says Lizabeth Scott".
+In 1940, a publicity campaign was run, which saw Hollywood celebrities, next to the slogan "Best By Taste Test".
+Actress Lizabeth Scott as the face, next to the slogan "RC tastes best, says Lizabeth Scott".

 In 1966, Royal Crown Cola collaborated with Jim Henson on an ad campaign for Royal Crown Cola which featured two birds called Sour Bird (performed by Jim Henson) and Nutty Bird (performed by Henson and assisted by Frank Oz) to promote the drinks.
 Nutty Bird would promote Royal Crown Cola by touting its benefits.
 The puppet for Nutty Bird was designed by Jim Henson and built by Don Sahlin.
 Sour Bird appeared on The Ed Sullivan Show with the Rock and Roll Monster.

 Nancy Sinatra was featured in two Royal Crown Cola commercials in her one-hour TV special, Movin' With Nancy, which featured various singers and David Winters choreography in December 1967.
 She sang, "It's a mad, mad, mad Cola...RC the one with the mad, mad taste!...RC!"
 The company was the official sponsor of New York Mets on and off at times from the team's inception in 1962 until the early 1990s.
 A television commercial in the New York area featured Tom Seaver, New York Mets pitcher, and his wife, Nancy, dancing on top of a dugout at Shea Stadium and singing the tune from the Sinatra campaign.